-There are several reasons why you may want to manually export / import contacts before implementing an automatic sync of databases
+There are several reasons why you may want to manually export and import contacts before implementing an automatic sync of databases:

-No need to involved your IT team / developers
+No need to involved your IT team or developers

 You're just starting out and want to be sure Envoke works well for you before committing to an implementation project (which takes up IT time on your end)